Appleton & Co

 15 Oak Villas, Appleton, Thos.
 W. Photographer.

 The telephone directory of 1902 shows the business of R J Appleton & Co, photographic Lantern Outfitters to be at Boro’ Mills and also with the same telephone number to be at Market Street Bradford and with the description of Printers and Stationers to be at North Parade and Manningham Lane.
-Borough Mills stood at the junction of Manchester Road and Sharpe Street close to where the Bradford Central Library stands today.
+Borough Mills stood at the junction of Manchester Road and Sharpe Street close to where the Bradford local studies library stands today.

 The Leeds Times reported Jan 1898.